ulfschneider/ulf.website/content/posts/journal/2021-10-01-data-uri-generator.md

 ---
-title: URI Generator to create an URL out of a small data object
+title: URI Generator to create a URL out of a small data object
 refer: Tool by David Wilkinson
 tags: [journal, code]
 ---